Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **[[Mietschuldenfreiheitsbescheinigung]]** (optional)
     This document proves that you don't owe money to your previous landlord.
 You get it from your previous landlord.
 It has no specific format, but you can use [this template](/documents/Mietschuldenfreiheitsbescheinigung-muster.pdf).
 You can also use bank statements to show that you pay rent every month.[^47]
 - [ ] **[[Mietbürgschaft]]** (optional)
     If you have a low or unstable income, someone can be your guarantor.
 If you don't pay rent, they must pay it for you.
 It's useful for students and freelancers.
+Landlords don't like it.
+Some leases don't allow it.
 Use [this *Mietbürgschaft* template](https://drive.google.com/file/d/1fyhRVDPmmzkER5ElnPSlAR3J5ohw2j32/view).
 - [ ] **Passport or [[Personalausweis]]**
 - [ ] **Application form** (optional)
     If an agency listed the apartment, download their application form (*Selbstauskunft*) and fill it in advance.